Make a Real Difference for the Earth

 We can build pollinator gardens to provide habitat for one of the most critical links in our ecosystem.
 And we can inspire others to do the same.

 Addressing environmental challenges can feel overwhelming.
-From climate change to melting polar caps, the ability to have a meaningful impact seems far from the everyday life of the school, sports and family.
+From climate change to melting polar caps, the ability to have a meaningful impact seems far from the everyday life of school, sports and family.
 Yet, in science class, we study the growing challenges.
-In Social studies and civics, we learn about the repeated failed attempts.
+In Social Studies and Civics, we learn about repeated failed attempts.

 So what can a young person today do?

 It would be easy to throw up our hands.
 Blame the Boomers.
 Or the GenXers.
 There is plenty of “blame” to go around.
 But, as we know, that won’t solve anything.

 So we need to do something.
 Get up and do something.
 Something that we can do that is in our power will make a real change.